jkittley/anneoutreach/README.md

 Once the server is up and running you can open the browser and go to localhost to see the website or from a remote machine you can enter the Raspberry Pi's IP address.
 The IP address can be discovered by double clicking on the "whats_my_ip" useful tool now on the desktop

+## Access Point Setup (Raspberry Pi 3 Only)
+If you want people to be able to access the hosted web pages via WiFi you can setup the Pi3 to act as a local Access Point.
+This section was modified from https://frillip.com/using-your-raspberry-pi-3-as-a-wifi-access-point-with-hostapd/

+First we need to set a static IP address for wlan0
+* sudo nano /etc/dhcpcd.conf
+* Add the following to the bottom of the file:

+>interface wlan0
+>    static ip_address=172.24.1.1/24

+Next we need to prevent wpa_supplicant from running and interfering with setting up wlan0 in access point mode.
+* sudo nano /etc/network/interfaces
+* Comment out the line that looks like:

+>allow-hotplug wlan0
+>iface wlan0 inet manual
+>\#   wpa-conf /etc/wpa_supplicant/wpa_supplicant.conf

+Restart dhcpcd
+* sudo service dhcpcd restart